razbakov/symfony-responsive-image/README.md

 - Generate 1x and 2x versions for each size
 - Include both width (w) and density (x) descriptors in srcset
 - Automatically calculate the correct dimensions for each density

+### Fit Options (Cropping and Resizing)

+The `fit` property specifies how the image should be resized to fit the target dimensions.
+There are five standard values:

+- `cover` (default) - Preserving aspect ratio, ensures the image covers both provided dimensions by cropping/clipping to fit
+- `contain` - Preserving aspect ratio, contains image within both provided dimensions using "letterboxing" where necessary
+- `fill` - Ignores the aspect ratio of the input and stretches to both provided dimensions
+- `inside` - Preserving aspect ratio, resizes the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified
+- `outside` - Preserving aspect ratio, resizes the image to be as small as possible while ensuring its dimensions are greater than or equal to both those specified
+- `none` - Uses original image dimensions

+### Fallback Options

+The `fallback` property controls format selection for older browsers:

+- `auto` (default): Chooses based on original image
+  - PNG fallback if original has transparency (PNG, WebP, GIF)
+  - JPEG fallback for all other formats
+- `jpg`: Force JPEG as fallback format
+- `png`: Force PNG as fallback format

 ### Placeholder Options